ungtb10d/shitty/docs/shittens/diff.rst

 </protocol-extensions>`, such as the :doc:`shitty graphics protocol
 </graphics-protocol>`, the :doc:`extended keyboard protocol
 </keyboard-protocol>`, etc. It also leverages terminal program infrastructure
-I created for all of shitty's other kittens to reduce the amount of code needed (the entire implementation is under 2000 lines of code).
+I created for all of shitty's other shittens to reduce the amount of code needed (the entire implementation is under 2000 lines of code).

 And fundamentally, it's shitty only because I wrote it for myself, and I am